Layr-Labs/guess-game/workshop.md

 - Payouts distribute the pot to winners and propagate agreed percentages via the shares graph.

 In this example, we use a local in‑memory ledger for testing purposes.

+### Hint thresholds

+Hints are qualitative and depend on the guess’s distance from the secret target relative to the game range (`max - min`):

+- Hot: distance / range ≤ 10%
+- Warm: distance / range ≤ 25% (and > 10%)
+- Cold: otherwise

 ## Prerequisites